SynthwaveAndy/ChiFi-Degens/README.md

  - **Supply: Approx 250-300.** Supply will be confirmed on airdrop day.
  - ~12hrs **Early Access** to all Batch Drops for CAT Holders!
  - During that time, Degens will only be purchasable with **1 CAT + 0.02 XCH** (~$1 USD)
- - After the 12 Hours, the Batches will be open for non-CAT holders for **0.25 XCH standard price**
+ - After the 12 Hours, the Batches will be open for non-CAT holders for **0.30 XCH standard price**
  - There will be no "price drops" like there has been with Proof of Synth and Time.
  - I will create a Buy offer for the CAT Tokens on Dexie, this offer will be unobtanium (i.e., 50 CAT for 1 xch)
  - The buy offer will simply allow people to find the token on the Dexie List, in case anyone wants to sell / trade their CAT's

 ### Collaborations
-The Degens will feature traits from a range of collaborators, as well as community themes and memes!
-These traits will reference the collaborators work, but will be hand drawn by SynthwaveAndy
+The Degen's will feature traits from a range of collaborators, as well as community themes and memes!
+These traits will reference the collaborators work, but will be hand drawn by SynthwaveAndy.

 I'm still reaching out to collaborators,
 The following collaborators are keen to have traits reference their project:
 - [Daryl](https://twitter.com/Smith_Cypher) (Who literally inspired this entire project!)
 - [ChiaSlimes](https://twitter.com/chia_slime)